 Motorola Solutions Reports Fourth-Quarter and Full-Year Financial Results

-• Revenue of $2 billion, up 4 percent from year ago; up 6 percent for full year
+• Revenue of $2.3 billion, up 15 percent from Q4 in the prior year; up 15 percent for full year

-CHICAGO - Feb.
-1, 2018 - Motorola Solutions, Inc. (NYSE: MSI) today reported its earnings results for the fourth quarter and full year of 2017.
+CHICAGO – Feb.
+7, 2019 – Motorola Solutions, Inc. (NYSE: MSI) today reported its earnings results for the fourth quarter and full-year 2018.
 Click here for a printable news release and financial tables.

 KEY FINANCIAL RESULTS (presented in millions, except per share data and percentages)